Von Miller: Washington Commanders

 On July 21, 2025, Miller signed a one-year contract with the Washington Commanders worth $6.1 million, with up to $10.5 million in incentives.
 Miller chose to wear jersey number 24 as a tribute and sign of respect for the late Kobe Bryant and retired cornerback and Broncos teammate, Champ Bailey (who originally started his NFL career in Washington).
+At the end of the 2025 season, he led the team with nine sacks.

+Dallas Cowboys

+On August 16, 2026, Miller signed with the Dallas Cowboys on a one–year contract worth $5.5 million, with up to $7.5 million in incentives.